OHIF/Viewers/platform/docs/docs/platform/services/data/ToolbarService.md

 ## Overview

-`ToolbarService` handles the toolbar section buttons, and what happens when a button is clicked by the user.
+`ToolBarService` handles the toolbar section buttons, and what happens when a button is clicked by the user.

 <div style={{padding:"56.25% 0 0 0", position:"relative"}}>